Operation Pollux: Background

 Operations Castor and Pollux took place in the T'ai region of Vietnam.
 This is the home of various ethnic mountain people, called Montagnards – primarily Hmong, Tho, Muong, T'ai, Nung, Yao - not related to the majority Kinh Vietnamese.
 In the First Indochina War these various mountain people allied themselves with either the Viet Minh or the French.
 The Tho were essentially aligned with the Viet Minh while the white T'ai were France's chief allies there.
 (The T'ai were sub-designated as black, red, white, primarily based upon dress.)
 In fact the T'ai and French had entered into an accord in 1948 wherein an independent T'ai Federation was created within the French Union, grouped in the provinces of Lai Châu, Phong Tho and Song Lan under the white T'ai President, Đèo Văn Long.
 Meanwhile, by 1950 the Tho were giving unlimited support to the Viet Minh.

 The other mountain peoples supported either the white T'ai or the Tho depending upon local consideration – how they were treated by leaders, groups – rather than ideological considerations.
 Thus, numerous Hmong and Yao opposed the Tho and Viet Minh.
 These T'ai related forces supported the French in guerrilla operation against the Viet Minh bases in the upper Tonkin.
 A number of these pro-French peoples had been formalized into the French GMCA (Groupement de Commandos Mixtes Aeroportes or Composite Airborne Commando Group) by the French Service Action along with CIA support.
 These groups repeatedly harassed the Viet Minh position in the mountains.
 Between December 1952 and July 1954 twenty-five such military operation were conducted or assisted by these Montagnard guerrillas.
 Some of the more successful commando raids in 1953, such as the attack on the twin towns of Coc-Leu and Lai Cai in October made it necessary for the Viet Minh to ask for Chinese troops to cross into Tonkin to help defeat the "rebels", which they in fact did on more than one occasion.

 Operations Castor and Pollux were meant to re-assert French control of Dien Bien Phu after it had been overrun by the Viet Minh in the Black River Offensive of 1952.
-General Salan and then General Navarre had begin the implementation of plans to re-take this base almost immediately after its abandonment in December 1952.
+General Salan and then General Navarre had begun the implementation of plans to re-take this base almost immediately after its abandonment in December 1952.
 Salan' top-secret Directive No. 40 (issued on January 10, 1953) stated: "The reoccupation of Dien Bien Phu must constitute in the forthcoming period the first step for regaining control of the T'ai country and for the elimination of the Viet Minh from the area west of the Black River."
 Salan's replacement General Navarre bought into this plan by the fall of 1953 and developed the basis for accomplishing it.